stephenswat/pe2023/assignment1.typ

 Build a roofline model for the reference implementation of matrix multiplication.
 First, establish the performance boundaries imposed by the hardware, both analytically (from hardware specifications) and empirically, and report on the accuracy of your analytical rooflines.
+Provide an overview of the hardware which you are modelling.
 Then determine, by hand, the arithmetic intensity of the application and establish the upper bound on the performance of the application.
+Explain what other methods could be used to find the arithmetic intensity of the application.
+Integrate the hardware and application models into a single roofline model.
 Find the true performance of the application for at least five matrices and compare them to your model.
+Explain whether or not the input data affects the arithmetic intensity of your application.
 Report on the validity of your model.

-== Part 2 -- Sequential Optimisation (4 points)
+== Part 2 -- Sequential Optimisation (3 points)

 Improve the performance of the reference matrix multiplication program through model-guided optimisation.
 Consider techniques to improve the memory behavior (e.g., consider improving the cache friendliness of the code) and the computational efficiency (e.g., consider making use of SIMD or certain compiler pragmas and flags) of the application.
 Apply at least two separate optimisations.
+Explain how these opimisations follow from your roofline model.
 For each optimisation, make a prediction of its effect on the roofline model, then measure the performance of the improved versions of the application.
 Compare these results to the reference implementation.
 Incorporate your findings in your models.

-== Part 3 -- Parallel Matrix Multiplication (4 points)
+== Part 3 -- Parallel Matrix Multiplication (3 points)

 Build a simple model to determine an upper bound on the performance of a task-parallel matrix multiplication application.
 Parallelise the matrix